colons/ambient/README.md

 localhost:8000 in your browser.
 You can then kill the server, as it will not be needed until you update your config or need to reload for some other reason.

+Widgets will appear as wrapped flexbox rows; they will be drawn from left to right and wrap downwards.
+If you want to include two widgets directly on top of each other, put them in an array nested inside the widgets array like the clock and Jenkins widgets in the example config.

 Widget names are optional, but space is always made for headings above widgets in order to keep alignment consistent. `"width"` and `"height"`, if specified, will be applied to the widget, otherwise they'll be left default.